Documents Required to Obtain a Driver License

 Federal requirements have changed the documents required to obtain or renew your South Dakota driver license or identification card.
 We want to make the process as quick and easy as possible for you.

 We understand the changes in requirements can be confusing at first glance.
 See below for the list of documents you will need to bring with you to the exam station to apply for or renew a South Dakota driver license or identification card.
+PLEASE REMEMBER: YOU WILL ALWAYS NEED 2 DOCUMENTS (NO OLDER THAN 1 YEAR)TO PROVE SOUTH DAKOTA RESIDENTIAL ADDRESS (Only Active Duty Military can have a STATESIDE address elsewhere in the U.S.).

 Look over the material on the list, and if you have any questions at all, anything you don't understand or any documents you aren't sure you can find, please contact the Driver Licensing Program.
 You may click here to email us (please include your first and last name) or call toll-free at 1.800.952.3696 or directly at 605.773.6883.

 If you think you will have difficulty obtaining any of the documents before your license expires, please contact us.
-We can arrange for an extension or a temporary permit while you gather the documents needed to obtain your federally compliant South Dakota drivers license or identification card.
+We can arrange for an extension or a temporary permit while you gather the documents needed to obtain your federally compliant South Dakota driver license or identification card.
 If you find that you simply can't produce one of the required documents, hardship exceptions may be available.
 We can work with you in those situations.
 Again, please use the contact information for the Driver Licensing Program if you have any questions or concerns.

 The need to show the additional documents is a one-time requirement.
-That means once you have your federally compliant driver license or identification card in hand, you will only need that card and two documents to show your current address the next time you renew your driver license or identification card.
+That means once you have your federally compliant driver license or identification card in hand, you will only need that card and TWO DOCUMENTS to show your current address the next time you renew your driver license or identification card.

 Our staff is committed to providing the best service possible, so don't hesitate to contact us by telephone or email.
 We will help you in any way we can.

 We will only be able to process your application if you have the following documents (this applies to everyone applying for a new, renewal or duplicate* driver license or ID card).
-We cannot accept photo copies.
+WE CANNOT ACCEPT PHOTO COPIES.
 You will need a minimum (married women or anyone who has changed their name will need more) of 4 documents to receive a driver license or ID card.
 Please read carefully:

 MUST HAVE ONE to prove identity, date of birth, and lawful status*: